php-fig/fig-standards/proposed/http-client/http-client.md

 A Client MAY:

-* Elect to send an altered HTTP request from the one it was provided.
+* Choose to send an altered HTTP request from the one it was provided.
 For example, it could compress an outgoing message body.
-* Elect to alter a received HTTP response before returning it to the calling library.
+* Choose to alter a received HTTP response before returning it to the calling library.
 For example, it could decompress an incoming message body.

-If a Client chooses to alter either the HTTP request or HTTP response, it MUST ensure that the response remains internally consistent.
+If a Client chooses to alter either the HTTP request or HTTP response, it MUST ensure that the object remains internally consistent.
 For example, if a Client chooses to decompress the message body then it MUST also remove the `Content-Encoding` header and adjust the `Content-Length` header.

 Note that as a result, since [PSR-7 objects are immutable](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message-meta.md#why-value-objects),